openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Remember that Python 2 will reach end of life on 1/1/2020.
 For the impact on *your* project, see <a href="https://t.co/giiS9CNn8V">https://t.co/giiS9CNn8V</a></p>&mdash; Guido van Rossum (@gvanrossum) <a href="https://twitter.com/gvanrossum/status/1133496146700058626?ref_src=twsrc%5Etfw">May 28, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-You will not find a Python 2 template in the [pydatascience-template][pydata-template] repo because we are coming very quickly to the end-of-life for Python 2.
+You will not find a Python 2 template in the [pydatascience-template][pydata-template] repo because we are coming very quickly to the [end-of-life for Python 2][py2-eol].
 If you are still using Python 2, the templates could be forked and modified, but please be careful.
 Most packages will start deprecating Python 2 support soon.

 ## Wrapping up

 Data science is of course a popular topic these days and OpenFaaS can help [simplify, standardize, and speed up][kubecon-bt-journey] the deployment process for your team.
 This post introduces just one example of what a data science focused template could look like.
-If you are building and deploying data science models, let us know what you think through the [Slack community][of-slack] or [Twitter][of-twitter].
+If you are building and deploying data science models, let us know what you think through

+* the [Slack community][of-slack]
+* or [Twitter][of-twitter].

 ### Going further
-Want to help improve the template, join our slack and ping `@Lucas Roesler` or open an [issue on Github][name-classifier-issues].
+Want to help improve the template, join our slack or open an [issue on Github][name-classifier-issues].

-PyTorch has also provided a [C++ frontend][pytorch-cpp] that allows deploying the serialized model as a C++ function.
+You can use PyTorch's C++ frontend to deploy your serialized model as a C++ function.
 There is also a [Go frontend][pytorch-golang] in progress.
 The `pydatascience-template` is designed to be reusable for any data science library, but it would be interesting to see what kind of optimizations could be created using one of these other frontends for deployment.

+### You may also like

+* [How to split large Python Functions across multiple files][multifile-blog-post]
+* [Introducing the Template Store for OpenFaaS][template-store-post]

 [conda-homepage]: https://docs.conda.io/projects/conda/en/latest/
 [flask-return-values]: http://flask.pocoo.org/docs/1.0/quickstart/#about-responses